Note: This post may contain affiliate links. Read the disclaimer for more information.

 As the story goes, David Cheriton met with the two on his front porch (of the home he still lives in today) and ended up cutting them a check for $200,000 (although some sources say it was $100,000) to start Google.

 It's fair to say the investment paid off.
-Google's market cap is over $450 billion today.
+Alphabet (Google's parent company) has a market cap of over $741 billion today.